 - BED and Packetized Energy have partnered on an innovative program that reduces the demand that electric water heaters place on Burlington's electric grid in exchange for resident financial incentives and other rewards.
 A Mello® control module can be connected to your water heater and your home's Wi-Fi network.
 Using signals received from Packetized Energy and informed by BED, the Mello® strategically chooses the best times to heat hot water with the least impact on the electric grid.
 Sign up here.

-- If your hot water heater uses natural gas, propane, or fuel oil, consider using an add-on storage tank to your boiler instead of a stand-alone tank.
+- If your hot water heater uses natural gas, propane, or fuel oil, consider using an add-on storage tank to your boiler instead of a stand-alone tank or installing an electric heat pump water heater.
+Please see the information below on Adding or Replacing Water Heaters.

 Adding or Replacing Hot Water Heaters

-For current electric resistance water heater owners, BED has contracted with Efficiency Vermont to administer rebates for qualifying HPWHs.
+For current non-natural gas water heater owners, BED has contracted with Efficiency Vermont to administer rebates for qualifying HPWHs.
+For current natural gas water heater owners, BED has a rebate to encourage you to move toward Net Zero Energy.